 All information in this article is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

 Many people, including many doctors and policy makers, become very confused when they begin to read and study about natural healing.
-I have been through this for some 32 years, and am very familiar with the problem.
+I have experienced this, and am very familiar with the problem.

 To help deal with this important issue, this article discusses ways that one can evaluate healing information.
 This involves attempting to put it into a context or a system that one is comfortable with.
 This article discusses seven contexts or systems that people use, whether or not they are valid, so that you can better evaluate the truth about any healing-related information.

 I begin with this context because most people understand it well.
 Doctors, hospitals, clinics, laboratories, food companies, supplement makers, device makers and others all desire to sell their products and services.
 They put forth a tremendous amount of information to help themselves do this.
 Some is extremely valid, while a lot of it is tainted or slanted to have sales appeal, sex appeal, or perhaps to harm their competition.

 The fact that someone is selling something is not a reason to discredit the information, (as some would have us do).
 Indeed, perhaps their real motive is to help humanity, but they must pay the bills somehow, so they attach a price to their product or service.
 So one simply has to watch one’s step, so to speak, when one realizes that information is being given out by those who stand to benefit financially or otherwise by your acceptance of the truth of the information.

 Subtle sales pitches.
 While a sales pitch may be blatant, at times it is not obvious at all.
 For example, I know that drug companies sponsor medical “studies” that are cleverly designed to make it appear their product is effective or safe, when the opposite is the case.
 To find the truth, one must often dig deep to find out who paid for the study, and so on.